KxSystems/docs/docs/releases/withdrawn.md

 ---
-title: Functions withdrawn from q
+title: Functions withdrawn from q – Releases – kdb+ and q documentation
 description: The functions listed here have been withdrawn from q, and are listed here solely for the interpretation of old scripts.
 author: Stephen Taylor
 keywords: kdb+, q, withdrawn